 skip to content

-A classic example of this involves recommendations to separate students from ‘non-traditional’ backgrounds and providing them with generic skills instruction to bring them up to the standard of others.
+A classic example of this involves recommendations to separate students from ‘non-traditional’ backgrounds and provide them with generic skills instruction to bring them up to the standard of others.
 However, the seminal report Inclusive teaching and learning in higher education: a synthesis of research (Hockings, 2010, p21) notes that there was little evidence in earlier reviews of widening participation literature that this approach that is appropriate or effective.

 Next: The hidden curriculum